 No. OWNER CONTRACTOR CONSULTANT 1.
 Shortage of labor Changes in materials type and specs. during construction Difficulty in financing project by contractor 2.
-Unqualified workforce materials Inadequate contractors experience 3.
-Ineffective planning and scheduling of project by contractor Shortage of labor 4.
-Low productivity of laborers Delay in material delivery 5.
-Delay in approving changes Poor site management 6.
-Suspension of work by the owner Supervision by contractor 7.
+Unqualified workforce Late procurement of materials Inadequate contractors experience 3.
+Ineffective planning and scheduling of project by contractor Complexity of project design Shortage of labor 4.
+Low productivity of laborers Delay in performing inspection and test Delay in material delivery 5.
+Rework due to errors during construction Delay in approving changes Poor site management 6.
+Delay in progress payment by contractor to sub-contractors Suspension of work by the owner Supervision by contractor 7.
 Difficulties in contractor planning his work Delay in payments Ineffective planning and scheduling of project by contractor 8.
-Delay by contractor ordering materials on time Original contract too short Delay in progress payment by owner 9. - - Original contract duration too short c) Management Systems

-In the construction industry and the traditional arrangement of procurement for work, contractors obtain work from clients, directly or through the consultants.
-The contract is made directly between the client and the works contractors.
-Whoever, unlike the other systems of procurement of construction work a main construction manager is appointed at a fee to act as the client's advisor to provide planning management and co-ordination of construction itself.
+Delay by contractor ordering materials on time Original contract too short Delay in progress payment by owner 9. - - Original contract duration too short a) Management Systems unlike the other systems of procurement of construction work a main construction manager is appointed at a fee to act as the client's advisor to provide planning management and co-ordination of construction itself.
 The project manager, both acting on behalf of and representing the client, has the duty of providing a cost effective and independent service correlating, integrating and managing different disciplines and expertise, to satisfy the objectives and the provisions of the project brief from inception to completion.
 The service he provides must be to the client's satisfaction, safeguard his interests at all the times and, where possible, give consideration to the needs of the eventual user of the facility.